Maya Sharma: Storylines

 Maya, dubbed "Mad Maya", starts out as a lawyer.
 Originally, she advises Roy (David Neilson) and Hayley Cropper (Julie Hesmondhalgh) about matters regarding legal custody of baby Amy Barlow.
 She falls for shopkeeper Dev Alahan (Jimmi Harkishin), who seems to take an immediate liking to her.
 Despite striking up a friendship with Frankie Baldwin (Debra Stephenson), very quickly, it seems there is something wrong as she steals vases and kidnaps Monica, Tyrone Dobbs' (Alan Halsall) dog.
 She also leaves a restaurant without paying and drives Dev around a country road extremely fast, threatening not to stop the car unless he proposes to her.
 At her engagement party to Dev, Tyrone tries to ruin the event by telling everyone that she killed his dog and he compares her to Cruella De Vil, but she resists this.

 Dev rekindled his love for ex-girlfriend Sunita Parekh (Shobna Gulati) when he discovers she has a brain tumour.
-Maya is sympathetic and decides to use this by playing the caring friend and telling Sunita she might be putting pressure on Dev.
+Maya is ostensibly sympathetic and decides to use this by playing the caring friend and telling Sunita she might be putting pressure on Dev.
 When Dev announces his love for Sunita, Maya trashes the shop and the flat.
 Sunita recovers and Dev dumps Maya and starts dating Sunita again.
 At Dev and Sunita's engagement party, Maya wrecks Sunita's dress by spilling a glass of wine on it.
 Then, she marries several illegal immigrants, posing as Sunita.
 Consequently Dev and Sunita are arrested on their wedding day as the marriage is not legal.
 Dev is freed and starts investigating, finding a taxi driver who took Maya to one of the illegal weddings to convince the police that Maya was behind these plans.
 This clears Sunita's name and she is released and Maya is arrested and charged but released on bail.
 In revenge, she sets fire to all of Dev's shops before taking Sunita hostage.
 She phones Dev and asks him to come home, which he does, and finds a message from Maya in lipstick on the table, telling him to go to the shop on Coronation Street.
 This is the only property that has not been destroyed.
 When he arrives and sees a bound and gagged Sunita, he tells her that everything will be ok but Maya knocks him out and ties him up too.
 When he wakes up, they talk about how he dumped her and how upset she was.
 Later a policeman comes to the door.
 Dev screams to attract attention but Maya gags him to stop his cries for help and tells the police that she is Sunita.
 While she does this, Dev gets a knife and cuts his legs free.